einsteinjava/einsteinjava/README.md

 ### Hi there 👋
 I am a software engineer with more than 16 years of experience in the industry.
 As a full-stack developer, I have a wide range of expertise in backend, frontend, DevOps, and system design.
-The common projects that I work with are API services, web applications, and enterprise applications.
+The common projects that I work with are API services, web applications, and enterprise applications using architecture like monolith, modulith, or microservice.
 I am open for discussion and project work, feel free to contact me.
 Thanks,
 Warm Regard.

 ### About Me
 - 🔭 I’m working on enterprise application development as a full-stack developer with backend heavy.
-- 🌱 I’m continuously learning all aspects of enterprise application on designing, developing, maintaining, and stay relevant on the technology stack used.
+- 🌱 I’m continuously learning all aspects of an enterprise application on designing, developing, maintaining, and stay relevant on the technology stack used.
 - 👯 I’m looking to collaborate on software development.
 - 📫 How to reach me: [Telegram](https://t.me/einsteinjava)